Hughav92/LightHearted/documentation/documentation.md

         List of keyword argument dicts for each function. output_index : int or None, optional
         Which output to use if the final function returns multiple outputs.
-If None, use the entire result.
+If None, use the entire result. output_indices : list[int or None], optional
+            List of output indices for each function.
+If provided, after each function call, the corresponding output index is used.

     Returns
     -------